-The Raven Room is Whistler’s newest restaurant and cocktail bar, situated in the Pan Pacific village centre hotel.
-Hidden away the hoards, this classy establishment with its dim lighting and sophisticated menu is certainly a place that will impress that special person.
-Food and drink are served daily from 3pm until midnight, and it’s all delicious.
+Hidden away from the hoards, this classy establishment with its dim lighting and a sophisticated menu is certainly a place that we keep to ourselves.
+Food and drink are served daily from 3 pm until midnight, and it’s all delicious.

 Whistler Restaurants on a Budget

 Eating sushi doesn’t have to blow the bank.
 A short hop from the main square, hidden away on the edge of the Village, is Harajuku Izakaya.
 In our opinion, it’s one of the best restaurants in Whistler.
 The quick, tapas-style Japanese food is delicious, and the décor of the place makes you feel as if you’re in a Japanese village from the early 1900s.

 They’ve got cozy nooks for couples or large booths if you’re visiting with the whole gang.
 The crispy tuna roll at $14 is our go-to dish every time.
 It’s large enough to fill you up or pair it with some vegetarian spring rolls ($7) if you’re super hungry.
 Other favourites include their popcorn calamari, breaded deep-fried Brie cheese and chicken karaage.

 Splitz Grill is a favourite spot among locals to grab a quick bite.
 This burger joint makes all of their patties fresh daily, and they’ve been serving up handmade burgers in Vancouver and Whistler since 1997.